PaNOSC-ViNYL/ase/doc/ase/calculators/dftb.rst

 Introduction
 ============

 DftbPlus_ is a density-functional based tight-binding code using atom centered orbitals.
 This interface makes it possible to use DftbPlus_ as a calculator in ASE.
 You need to register at DftbPlus_ site to download the code.
-Additionally you need Slater-coster files for the combination of atom types of your system.
+Additionally you need Slater-Koster files for the combination of atom types of your system.
 These can be obtained at dftb.org_.

 .. _DftbPlus: http://www.dftb-plus.info/